anshuls24/v0-wealth-advisor-ai/README.md

 2. Import your repository
 3. Add environment variables:
    - `OPENAI_API_KEY`: Your OpenAI API key
-   - `POLYGON_API_KEY`: Your Polygon.io API key (optional, for Stock MCP Server)

-⚠️ **Important Note about Stock MCP Server:**
+⚠️ **Important Note about Stock MCP Server on Vercel:**
-The Stock MCP Server (Polygon.io integration) requires spawning a Python subprocess (`uvx`), which is not supported on Vercel's serverless platform.
-On production (Vercel), clicking the Stock MCP Server button will show a "tools temporarily unavailable" message.
-Full MCP functionality is only available in local development.
-For production use of real-time stock data, consider switching to Polygon.io's REST API or deploying to a VPS (Railway, Render, DigitalOcean).
+The Stock MCP Server (Polygon.io integration) requires spawning a Python subprocess (`uvx`), which is **not supported** on Vercel's serverless platform.
+The button will appear but show a "tools temporarily unavailable" error when clicked.
+For full MCP functionality, deploy to Railway instead.

 ## Environment Variables